Cartagena de Indias and Bogota Travel Tips

 - Breakfast with beautiful views of the garden, the private beach, and different kinds of friendly exotic birds like the ‘Maria Mulata.’

 Bogota is a different story.
-It is in altitude so you might feel a little out of breath.
+It is in altitude so you might feel a little out of breath at times.
 It rains a lot in Bogota therefore, you see green mountains which I think look beautiful.
 The architecture is modern, except in the historical part of town, and they use a lot of brick.
 The vegetation and the modern brick buildings make a nice contrast of green and orange.

 Places to eat and drink in Bogota